drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Planarity of Polyaromatic Systems

-A polyaromatic system tends to be planar for an optimal overlap of the &pi; orbitals of the rings.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/planarity-polyaromatic-systems-3f766ec6'><i class='fa fa-play' aria-hidden='true'></i></button>A polyaromatic system tends to be planar for an optimal overlap of the &pi; orbitals of the rings.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_3_1.png){: loading=lazy }